espruino/BangleApps/apps/kitchen/README.md

-# Kitchen Combo - a multiclock format of the waypointer, walksersclock, stepo and arrow apps.
+# Kitchen Combo - a multiclock format of the waypointer, walkersclock, stepo and arrow apps.

 ![](screenshot_kitchen.jpg)

 *...everything but the kitchen sink..*

-NOTE: This app require Bangle firmware 2.08.187 or later.
+NOTE: This app requires Bangle firmware 2.08.187 or later.

 The app is aimed at navigation whilst walking.
 Please note that it would be foolish in the extreme to rely on this as your only